arthuro555/GDevelop/newIDE/README-extensions.md

 > 👉 See an example in the [example extension _JsExtension.js_ file](../Extensions/ExampleJsExtension/JsExtension.js).
 Learn more about [properties here](docs/Properties-schema-and-PropertiesEditor-explanations.md).

-> ℹ️ After doing this, you can actually see your object in GDevelop!
+> ℹ️ After doing this, you can actually see your object in GDeveloppe!
 Read the next sections to see how to add an editor and a renderer for instances on the scene editor.

 #### Declare a property